johnpfay/Water-Data-Bootcamp/1_StreamFlow/Excel/Streamflow.md

 ### ►  Exercise - Plot data in mgal/day

-Your project manager looks at the chart but she doesn’t like the metric system.
+Your project manager looks at the chart but doesn’t like the metric system.
 Add a new column to convert discharge to millions of gallons per day.
 Make a new plot and show side by side to the CFS plot.
 (1 CFS = 0.53817 MGD)

 ---